 Mr Prem Gurney, manager of Umdloti estate, in consultation with Mr Paul Russell, Tongaat Hulett regional manager, Agriculture, welcomed the proposal and events became more formalized by 2006.
 Land was identified and earmarked, a lease drafted and signed, clearing of land, landscaping and terracing began in earnest.
 Signage and information boards designed and erected.

 A partnership was formed between Tongaat Huletts, Airports Company South Africa, Birdlife and the Mount Moreland Conservancy.

 The official opening of the Lake Victoria Barn Swallow Viewing site was 12 November 2006.
 The occasion was celebrated in fine style attracting over 800 people.
 The viewing site was open every evening thereafter for the six month Barn Swallow season and proved to be a tourist attraction of note.

 In 2007 another 1800m² of land was added to the viewing site and terraced accordingly to accommodate the vast numbers of people coming to witness this event.

 In 2014 the Barn Swallow viewing site, Lake Victoria wetland, surrounding farmlands and 50% of properties within Mount Moreland was purchased by Dube Tradeport.
 A partnership was formed between Dube Tradeport and the Mount Moreland Conservancy and the existing lease extended to incorporate the Gazebo Park, an area that has been managed and maintained by the Conservancy for over 20 years.

-Maintenance and improvements are ongoing through a R10pp entrance fee to the viewing site.
+Maintenance and improvements are ongoing through an entrance fee to the viewing site.

 History – Froggy Pond Viewing Site